rihp/polywrap-landing-page/public/logos/README.md

 ## Keeping standard logos

-For now, we have to save logos on this directory

-If you're uploading an image for partners make sure that it complies with the following:
+Previously, we had saving logos on this directory.
+However, we're trying to migrate to the CMS implementation.

+If you need to add / update a logo, first try to follow the CMS steps, if it's impossible to integrate the CMS for some reason, then use this folder to save the logo, and keep this in mind:

+# Partners:
 - Black logo
 - in .png format
 - name should be in lowecase `gelato.png`